Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Our testing experience

-On the first sit, the 25" depth was obvious: without a lumbar pillow, I kept sliding forward and losing contact with the back cushion.
-Once we added a firmer pillow behind the lower back, the sofa made a lot more sense—and “one episode” quickly turned into a full-night binge.
+The 25" depth stood out on the first sit.
+Without a lumbar pillow, I kept sliding forward and losing contact with the back cushion.
+Once we tucked a firmer pillow behind the lower back, the seat settled in and the sofa felt built for long nights in front of the TV.

-Marcus Reed (6'1", ~230 lbs) tested the edge by sitting forward to lace up and popping up between game rounds; the frame stayed steady, and the edge didn’t collapse into a harsh “cliff.”
-Mia Chen (5'4", ~125 lbs) loved curling into the corner, but she reached for extra lumbar support more often because the depth pulled her away from the back cushion.
+Marcus Reed (6'1", ~230 lbs) tested the front edge while lacing up and standing repeatedly between game rounds.
+The frame stayed steady, and the edge had some give without collapsing.
+Mia Chen (5'4", ~125 lbs) liked curling into the corner, but in our testing she reached for extra lumbar support more often because the depth pulled her away from the back cushion.

 What we liked

-• Big, lounge-friendly seat that works for long stretches of TV time
+• Big, lounge-friendly seating that stays comfortable through long TV sessions

 • Reversible cushions that make everyday wear easier to manage

-• A stable sit when shifting between upright and semi-reclined positions
+• Stable support as you shift between upright and semi-reclined positions

 Who it is best for